awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, apply the option group when you launch the instance\.
 For more information, see [Creating a DB Instance Running the Microsoft SQL Server Database Engine](USER_CreateMicrosoftSQLServerInstance.md)\.
    + For an existing DB instance, apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### CLI<a name="Add.Native.Backup.Restore.CLI"></a>

 This procedure makes the following assumptions:
 + You're adding the SQLSERVER\_BACKUP\_RESTORE option to an option group that already exists\.
 For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 + You're associating the option with an IAM role that already exists and has access to an S3 bucket to store the backups\.
 + You're applying the option group to a DB instance that already exists\.
-For more information, see [Modifying a DB Instance Running the Microsoft SQL Server Database Engine](USER_ModifyInstance.SQLServer.md)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 **To add the native backup and restore option**